elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 A letter was presented by Mrs. [Gertrude Pierce] Easby conveying an Invitation from the New Century Club of Wilmington, Delaware to the Woman's Literary Club of Baltimore, to a Literary Entertainment and Reception, on the occasion of the Opening of the new Club House of the New Century Club on the 31st of January.

 They hope to have present two or more representatives from each of ten or twelve literary clubs.
 It was proposed that Mrs. Easby, who is a member of our Club, and also one of the Club in Wilmington, and at least one other one of our members, should accept this polite invitation, as the delegates or representatives of our Club.
-Various names were proposed, including those of Mrs. [Francese Litchfield] Turnbull, Mrs. [Louise C.] Haman, Miss [Sarah Holland] Adams, Mrs. [Rebecca] Griffin and Mrs. [W. Woolsey] Johnson.
+Various names were proposed, including those of Mrs. [Francese Litchfield] Turnbull, Mrs. [Louise C.] Haman, Miss [Elizabeth] Adams, Mrs. [Rebecca] Griffin and Mrs. [Susanna] Johnson.
 Mrs. Johnson agreed to accept the invitation; and it was expected that Miss [Mary Wilcox] Brown would also be able to do so.

 The first Article on our Programme was by Mrs. [Letitia Humphreys Yonge] Wrenshall on "The American Mounds and Mound-Builders."
 It was finely illustrated by drawings and maps.
 Mrs. Wrenshall had herself seen the mounds lately opened at Macon, Georgia.